RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Test cases

-The validity of a numerical code lies in the retrieve of \textbf{(1)} numerical results obtained by other research teams using different numerical methods and of \textbf{(2)} expected theoretical results.
-This step is capital since it allows to get rid of most obvious typos, programming errors, system configuration problems etc. and, therefore, have a reliable tool for finding new scientific results.
 This section is devoted to retrieve common results on PPDs literature thanks to the \rossbi{} code.
-The reader should be aware that a detailed analysis of each phenomenon presented in this section is out of the scope of current paper (but could be a very good opportunity for future work).
-For the sake of clarity, in this whole section $t_0$ and $H_g$ stand for the orbital period and the pressure scale height, respectively, at the center of the simulation box ($r_0$).
-Finally, all quantities defined here are put in non-dimensional form as in Sect. \ref{sec:stationary solution}.
+For the sake of clarity in this whole section, $t_0$ and $H_g$ stand for the orbital period and the pressure scale height, respectively, at the center of the simulation box ($r_0$).
+We start assessing our numerical method with the 2D explosion test.

-We start checking the validity of the code with the easiest case, namely the equilibrium solution.